goldena/XYKit/README.md

 imageView.tappable(with: tap)                               // Another extension for UIView
 ```

-Disclamer: this is my first take on the XYKit, there is a lot of space for refactoring, improvement and no doubt - some bugs.
-Any contributions, suggestions, pull requests are welcomed.
+##Disclaimer: this is my initial take on the XYKit, there is a lot of space for refactoring, improvements and no doubt - some bugs to be found and squashed.
+Contributions, suggestions, pull requests are welcomed and encouraged.